rshad/JavaFunctionalProgramming/README.md

 # Learn Functional Programming in Java
-This application represents my first functional programming in Java
+This application represents my first functional programming in Java.
+In some cases I don't use functional Java to see how things are done in different aproaches (Functional and Non-Functional) Java.
+Also it tried to employe Thread's concept to get parallel execution in case if that's possible.

 ## The application is designed to work with the following files
   1) data.txt